jtorrez/major_recommender/README.md

 ### Incorporating Career Outcomes

 I decided to focus on two aspects of possible careers: how secure are jobs in the field and how much money can you make in that field?
 These two things were the most common topics I discussed with graduating students during my time as a high school teacher.
 Some students were very concerned with being absolutely sure they would have a job; some students only cared about how much money they could make.
-For each user that used my survey, I wanted to capture what I called their ***risk tolerance***, aka how ok were they with being unemployed/part-time employed/not making much money, and their ***income desire***.
+For each user that used my survey, I wanted to capture what I called their ***risk tolerance*** and their ***income desire***.
 But first, I needed to quantify exactly how risky and how much money there was to be gained for each given major in my data.

 ### Developed Metrics